Ballpark Reviews, Ballparks, Baseball, Travel

 Culture: 3.8 out of 5 stars – Fans were enthusiastic, cheering “Woooo” and participating heartily in the home run / win celebrations that featured a train in left field running down the tracks.
 Orbit, the mascot, mingled with fans throughout the game.

-Overall: 3.7 out of 5 stars – The retractable roof is a huge plus in Houston, which is kept closed on humid, hot days.
+Overall: 3.7 out of 5 stars – The retractable roof is a huge plus in Houston, which is kept closed on hot days.
 A glass viewing panel in left field still allows a nice skyline view.
 The abundance of local concession options (tacos, BBQ, breweries) was a standout.
 The overall atmosphere was energetic and celebrations featured the train running down the tracks.

 See more pictures